Posts

 The Lion system of Yin Style Baguazhang, which is transmitted directly from Dong Hai Chuan, Yin Fu, Men Baozhen, then to Dr. Xie Peipi (who passed away in 2003), and finally to He Jinbao, is the most aggressive and structurally dominant animal system within the broader Eight Animal Shape framework of Yin Style.
 The Lion system is the foundation of the “combat structure” known as the Interlocking Palm, representing the principle of strike and advance.
 The Lion shape embodies direct, unrelenting force, ferocity, integrity, and overwhelming bio-kinetic momentum.
 The Lion shape builds the practitioner into a living avalanche. *He Jinbao demonstrating Yin Style Baguazhang.
 “Strike, strike, and strike again.
 Anything is a valid target.
 There is nothing within the human physical condition that the Lion Palm cannot obliterate.”
 Let's break down the Lion Shape of Dr. Xie Peiqi’s Yin Fu style Baguazhang from his specific lineage’s perspective: Internal Mechanics and Strategy: Th...

-Baguazhang: The Dragon & Pheonix Fighting Set by Kevin WIkse,
+Baguazhang: The Dragon & Pheonix Fighting Set by Kevin Wikse.

 Image